panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 type: post
 ---

-I like React because its syntax is the same old JavaScript or TypeScript, except when you write JSX.
+I like React because its syntax is JavaScript, except when you write JSX.

 A particular issue I don't find comfortable when writing JSX is the comments syntax: `{/* Comment */}`.
-To me this comments syntax is JSX always felt akward.
+To me, this comments syntax is JSX feels awkward.

 Let's discuss in this post the regular JSX comments syntax, but also 2 more useful and more readable ways to write comments.